-These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS.
-The financial statements comply with IFRS as issued by the International Accounting Standards Board (IASB).
+These financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").
 These financial statements are prepared under the historical cost convention as modified by the revaluation of financial assets at fair value.